tjohann/a20_sdk/README.md

 Olimex A20-SOM/EVB
 ------------------

 I use this device to play and test low level hardware because nearly all PINs of the A20 are available.
+It is also the test environment for my research about linux and realtime in general (see also https://github.com/tjohann/time_triggert_env.git).

 Additonal Hardware conneted: